qw3rtych/patterns/README.md

     + Prototype

 2. Structural patterns
-These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+_These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient._
+    + Proxy
+    + Facade
+    + Composite
+    + Adapter
+    + Bridge
+    + Decorator
+    + Flyweight
-## Behavioral patterns
+3. Behavioral patterns
-These patterns are concerned with algorithms and the assignment of responsibilities between objects.
+_These patterns are concerned with algorithms and the assignment of responsibilities between objects._
+    + Chain of responsibility
+    + Memento
+    + Template Method
+    + Command
+    + Observer
+    + Visitor
+    + Iterator
+    + State
+    + Mediator
+    + Strategy